Eluentyw/Fantia-Novel-Downloader/README-en.md

 *   **Errors occur while fetching individual posts**:
     *   The `x_csrf_token` in `config.ini` may have expired.
 Set the latest value, just like the `cookie`.
 *   **No posts are found for a specific fan club**:
-    *   Check the URL in `DL_links.txt`.
+    *   Check the URL in `DL-links.txt`.
 Ensure it points to the correct post list page, including any specific tags the creator might be using for novels.

 ## 7. License

 This project is licensed under the MIT License.